gouldsonium/the-modding-bungalo/_lists/csvp/read-me.md

 Make sure the dropdown box on the right is set to 'CSVP - A NGVO Fork' and press the Run button.

-#### In Game (FINAL STEPS):
-There are 2 things left to do before you're all set
-1. Pause, navigate to Settings, find MCM Recorder in the Mod Configuration Menu and run 'CSVP Setup'.
-This configures mods that didn't have Settings Loaders Plugins.
-2. Lastly open the Immersive Equipment Displays Menu (BACKSPACE), go top left to File -> Import/Export, Import 'CSVP' and select Merge (not replacement).
-This configures the dynamic equipment displays to my settings.

 ----------------------------------------------------

 ### In-game MCM options: